damaex17/whisper-to-influxDB/README.md

 whisper-to-influxDB
 ===================

-### whisper-to-influxDB is a script which reads whisper files and creates datapoints in influxDB.
+### script searches whisper files reads them and creates datapoints in influxDB.

 the script is currently in a early proof of concept version and might be using bulk commits or threading in the future. the performance is __not mindblowing__ ath the moment.